 Using weight training as part of your routine will also improve the way the body processes sugar, which may reduce the risk of diabetes.
 Lifting weights even aids in fighting off inflammation, a marker tied to many diseases.
 Studies have suggested that regular resistance training sessions, about twice a week, resulted in drops in inflammation in overweight women.

-10) Overall better life: Strength training can improve brain power across a lifetime, but the effects are perhaps the strongest in older adults suffering from cognitive decline.
+Strength training can improve brain power over a lifetime, but the effects are perhaps the strongest in older adults suffering from cognitive decline.
 In one study when men and women ages 55 through 86 with mild impairment performed twice-weekly weight training for six months, they significantly improved their scores on cognitive tests ( Journal of American Geriatrics ).
 The key might be getting the blood flowing.
-The youth and older generation also take notice in their everyday activities such as bending to take care of your garden, taking your bagged groceries to the car, twisting to grab your water bottle from the backseat, all of which are performed with more ease after weight training a few times a week.
+The youth and older generation also take notice in their everyday activities such as bending to take care of their garden, taking their bagged groceries to the car, and twisting to grab their water bottle from the backseat, all of which are performed with more ease after weight training a few times a week.